kaixiong/sghazecrowd/README.md

 SGHazeCrowd is built on [Kohana 3.3](http://kohanaframework.org), a PHP5 application framework.

+Source tree layout:
-application/ contains the SGHazeCrowd application code assets/ contains static assets such as images and stylesheets
+* `application/` contains the SGHazeCrowd application code
+* `assets/` contains the accompanying static assets such as images and stylesheets